pkandathil/convert-files-to-images/README.md

 You need to have the following installed on your computer:
 - `brew install imagemagick`
 - `brew install graphicsmagick`
+- Install Libreoffice as well.
+Had to do it manually for OSX from here: https://www.libreoffice.org/download/download/

 ## Setup dev environment
 - `npm install`